 A.B., Princeton University; M.A., McGill University; Ph.D., University of Virginia

-A 2016 Guggenheim Fellow, Steve Fallon is a scholar of Milton and early modern literature and intellectual history, Fallon is the author of Milton among the Philosophers, winner of the Milton Society of America's Hanford Award, and Milton’s Peculiar Grace: Self-Representation and Authority(Cornell, 2007), winner of a Choice Magazine Outstanding Academic Title award.
-He has also co-edited The Complete Poetry and Essential Prose of John Milton for Random House/Modern Library (2007) the Modern Library editions of Paradise Lost (2008), taken from the larger edition.
-His articles on Milton and on the Renaissance have appeared in various essay collections and journals, including PMLA and the Journal of the History of Ideas.
+A 2016 Guggenheim Fellow, Steve Fallon is a scholar of Milton and early modern literature and intellectual history.
+Hi is the author of Milton among the Philosophers, winner of the Milton Society of America’s Hanford Award, and Milton’s Peculiar Grace: Self-representation and Authority, winner of a Choice magazine Outstanding Academic Title award, He has co-edited The Complete Poetry and Essential Prose of John Milton for Random House/Modern Library.
+Fallon has earned the Milton Society’s lifetime achievement award.
+He has also co-edited Milton’s complete poetry and selected prose for Modern Library.
 He is currently writing a book on parallels in the thought of Milton and Isaac Newton.
 He is also embarking on series of essays on the relation of Milton and Wordsworth, and he is co-editing a collection of essays on “Immortality and the Body in the Age of Milton.”
-Fallon is on the Editorial Boards of the Yale Milton Encyclopedia and of Milton Studies, and he is on the Advisory Boards of PMLA and Papers on Language and Literature, and he has served on the advisory board of PMLA.
+Fallon is on the editorial boards of the Yale Milton Encyclopedia and of Milton Studies; he is on the advisory board of Papers on Language and Literature, and he has served on the advisory board of PMLA.
 He has twice been an NEH Fellow as well as a Fellow of the Woodrow Wilson Foundation.
 With Clark Power, he co-founded and continues to teach a course on literary and philosophical classics at the South Bend Center for the Homeless, and he is on the Faculty Steering Committee of the Moreau College Initiative, which offers AA and BA degrees at Westville Correctional Facility, where he has taught courses on Shakespeare and Milton course at the prison.